-Maybe you know that most traffic is coming from Facebook, or from paid search in general, but get more specific.
-Don’t you want to know what percentage of that traffic is coming from the tweet or ad directly related to your new post?
+Maybe you know that most traffic is coming from Facebook, or from paid search in general, but here is where being more specific would pay off.
+You would want to know what percentage of that traffic is coming from the tweet or ad directly related to your new post.

-Let’s break down how to add and make the most of UTM parameters, and why your marketing team should start using them.
+Let’s break down how to add and make the most of UTM parameters, and why you should be using them.

 What are UTM Parameters?